vinc/vinc.cc/src/conlangs/faeke.html.md

 ---
-title: Lalolelo
+title: Faeke
 ---

-# Lalolelo
+# Faeke

-Lalolelo is a constructed language inspired [Polynesian languages][1].
+Faeke is a constructed language inspired [Polynesian languages][1].

 It is a work in progress.
-Its temporary name is formed by "lalo" and "lelo" which mean "talk" and "world" respectively.

 ## Phonology